 These personas live within markets and can transcend markets.

-One of the biggest, and most common mistakes companies make, is they do not do a good enough job understanding personas.
-They target their product(s) at a broad market, like travel, and not a persona.
+One of the biggest mistakes companies make—and the most common—is they do not do a good enough job of understanding personas.
+They target their product(s) at a broad market (like 'travel') and not a persona (such as 'a single parent with three kids').

-Find the personas whose problem, values, and motivations align with your solution and differentiation.
+Find the personas whose problems, values, and motivations align with your solution and differentiation.

 Products Solve Problems